 Fortunately, dogs like bringing their people with them on hikes -- and we people are smart enough to either pack that dog poo out or bury it, just like we do with our own.
-It's not that hard, especially if you carry a handy poo-hole-digger like the U-Dig-It.
+(Right?)

 It gets better: You know how a dark rock plopped on top of a snowbank will absorb heat from the sun and eventually melt its way down into the snow, right?
-It has only just occurred to me that poop might do the same.
-It's not like it tunnels to the other side of the earth but, based on my unscientific observations -- made while covering the same trail over time and watching the piles slowly morph -- a poop pile does eventually sink into a crater of its own making.
+Poo sometimes does the same, gradually sinking itself into a nice snowy nest.

 Photo © Lisa Maloney: I was going to take a picture of dog poop on the trail, but that's gross.
 So I'm leaving you with a photo of one of my favorite hiking buddies instead.